-- Exam announcement. - Homework.
+• Exam announcement.

-There is an unfortunate confusion is standard physics textbooks.
+There is an unfortunate confusion in standard physics textbooks.
 Many of them use "Gauss theorem" and "Gauss law" interchangeably.
 These are, however, two very different things.
 The confusion comes from the fact that in many cases they both are used together.
 I want to distinguish between them: